St John's Wood tube station: In popular culture

 The station appeared in the music video for "Bedsitter" by Soft Cell.

 The recording of the underground train heard at the beginning and end of The Jam's 1978 song "Down in the Tube Station at Midnight" was recorded at St John's Wood.

 A common trivia question is, "Which London Underground station does not contain any of the letters in the word "mackerel"?
 The answer is St John's Wood, which does not contain any of the letters A-C-E-K-L-M-R. This is only true because the word "Saint" is always abbreviated "St" in the name, and because Hoxton is on the London Overground but not the Underground.
 Victoria Coren Mitchell described this as her favourite trivia question.
-Two former stations also fulfil the mackerel test: Wotton and Wood Siding, which were part of the Underground network between 1933 and 1935.
+Two former stations also fulfill the mackerel test: Wotton and Wood Siding, which were part of the Underground network between 1933 and 1935.